Community Engagement Centers

 If your residence hall is in the Mesa Neighborhood your community engagement center in located in Wiebking.

-Through a partnership with Tutorial Services we offer peer-led tutoring services in the residence halls in a select number of Residential Connections.
+Through a partnership with Tutorial Services we offer peer-led tutoring services in the residence halls in a select number of Residential Learning Communities.
 We are very proud to be able to offer this benefit to our students and demonstrate our commitment to academic success in the residence halls.

 - Our Biology, Elementary Education, Monfort College of Business, and Cumbres Residential Connections currently have a Resident Assistant (RA) dedicated to providing in hall tutoring for a set list of courses directly required for that academic major.